-If you could buy the best evaporative air cooler that was portable, affordable and easy to use, which would it be?
+If you could buy a really awesome evaporative air cooler that was portable, affordable and easy to use, which would it be?

-Let me help you find the top models available at online stores from the top brands at the best prices today!
+Let me help you find the top models available at online stores from the top brands at competitive prices today!

 I'm sure you already found a bunch of air cooler reviews that ignored your needs and just presented a page full of expensive portable air conditioners that are certainly not evaporative coolers or as cheap to run as them.